 Can Be Made.
 No apparent conflict or relationship to other County Resolutions were identified by staff in this review.

 ATTACHMENTS

 - Draft Amendment dated June 4, 2020

+- Public Comment

 SUGGESTED MOTION

-I move to recommend APPROVAL of AMD2020-0002, as presented in the draft dated June 4, 2020, to add a Discontinuance of Use definition to the standards of Section 6.1.2. with no conditions, being able to make the findings of Section 8.7.2 as recommended by the Planning Director.
+I move to APPROVE AMD2020-0002, as presented in the draft dated June 4, 2020, to add a Discontinuance of Use definition to the standards of Section 6.1.2. with no conditions, being able to make the findings of Section 8.7.2 as recommended by the Planning Director and Planning Commission.
+I further move to recommend that Outdoor Reception sites with approved CUPs, which due to the COVID-19 pandemic had cancellations and postponements of 2020 events, are permitted to host those cancelled events in 2021 in addition to their annual event allowances permitted under their CUP.